caterby/vldb2021_fauce/queries_featurization/graph_embedding/README.md

 	node1_id_int node2_id_int <weight_float, optional>

 The graph is assumed to be undirected and unweighted by default.
 These options can be changed by setting the appropriate flags.
+This impplemeation is from the Grover's KDD paper

 #### Output
-The output file has *n+1* lines for a graph with *n* vertices.
 The first line has the following format:

 	num_of_nodes dim_of_representation

-The next *n* lines are as follows:
+The next lines are as follows:

 	node_id dim1 dim2 ... dimd

-where dim1, ... , dimd is the *d*-dimensional representation learned by *node2vec*.
+where dim1, ... , dimd is the *d*-dimensional representation learned by the graoh embedding method.

-### Citing
-If you find *node2vec* useful for your research, please consider citing the following paper:

-	@inproceedings{node2vec-kdd2016,
-	author = {Grover, Aditya and Leskovec, Jure}, title = {node2vec: Scalable Feature Learning for Networks}, booktitle = {Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining}, year = {2016}
-	}